-Notion is a free, web-based note-taking app, with some premium packages.
-It requires an internet connection to work.
-To use it offline, you can only access one page a time, by leaving it open until you are connected to the internet again.
+Notion is a free web-based, styled-text note-taking app with some premium packages.
+Notion doesn’t work offline, to access your information offline you have to make sure you don’t close the app while you are still online.
 The free version is a fully functional app and that is what we’ll be focusing on in this article.
 If you’re interested in Notion’s paid plans, please use my affiliate link to signup for Notion.
 That way, I can get free credits to try out the paid plans for you.

 Notion is an app designed for personal, professional and corporate use.
 How you choose to use it depends on your needs.
 You can start using Notion from any of their templates.
 Most of them won’t make sense though when you don’t understand the building blocks of the app.

 You can either create a page or database in Notion.
 A page is much simpler than a database.
 Databases create a solid foundation for better organisation in the app.
 Notion is the perfect app if you struggle with organisation.
 It takes away all those organisational complications and sorts everything as you create your notes in the app.

 For my French notes, my default database view is a table.
 This was the best way to organise my notes in a way I understand.